 Counterfeiters often don’t bother changing the numbers, instead printing the same digits on each replica.
 A simple Google search for your watch’s serial number should reveal whether that particular fake was mass produced.

-As of late, Rolex has also improved their own methodology in this regard.
-The newer Rolexes have scrambled serials, you can no longer date them without going to a Rolex dealer.
+As of late, Pre-Owned Rolex has also improved their own methodology in this regard.
+The modern Pre-Owned Rolexes have scrambled serials, you can no longer date them without going to an Official Rolex Jeweler.
 Also, the serial numbers are now etched in the silver bezel under the crystal at the six o’clock.

 The bezel should always line up with a minute marker when moved.